cgi-estonia-space/ALUs/jupyter-notebook/README.md

 command  `python3 -m venv env` and it can be activated by the following command `source env/bin/activate`.
 In order to deactivate the virtual environment use `deactivate`.

-It may or may not be needed, but before installing `requirements.txt`, run:
+It may or may not be needed (depending on if one gets errors during installation of some requirement), but before installing `requirements.txt`, run:
 - `pip install --upgrade setuptools`
 - `pip install wheel`
 - `pip install validators`